 Son Wesley D. Younkin (1864-1943) was born on Feb.
 8, 1864.

-He married Mary Ann Kreger (1864-1933), daughter of Christopher and Catherine Kreger, on July 3, 1884, when both of them were 20 years of age.
+He married Mary Ann Kreger (Jan.
+18, 1864-1933), daughter of Christopher H. and Catherine (Schrock) Kreger, on July 3, 1884, when both of them were 20 years of age.
 Rev. J.W.
 Bloyd officiated, with Mr. and Mrs. C.H.
 Kreger and Mr. and Mrs. Joseph Sweitzer serving as witnesses.

-They had five children -- Lillian M. "Lillie" Brougher, Jacob Ross "Shorty" Younkin, Clark J. Younkin, Myrtle G. Younkin and Matthew McKinley "Matt" Younkin.
+The couple bore a family of four known children -- Lillian M. "Lillie" Brougher, Jacob "Ross" (nicknamed "Shorty") Younkin, Clark J. Younkin and Matthew McKinley "Matt" Younkin.

-They resided on the old farm of Wesley's parents south of Kingwood, along what today is Route 281.
+They resided on the old farm of Wesley's parents located south of Kingwood, along what today is Route 281, a tract originally owned by Wesley's great-grandfather, Frederick Younkin.
 Wesley paid for the farm in $300 installments, from 1896 to 1900.

-For many years, as Kingwood did not have its own post office, they received their mail as Markleton R.F.D. (rural free delivery).
+For many years, as Kingwood did not have its own post office, they received their mail through a nearby community, and shown on envelopes as Markleton R.F.D. (rural free delivery).